mjg-framework/mjg/mjg/README.md

-If the input record still fails to migrate after all this, it will be reported in the `MigrationProgress` JSON object, and, depending on the error resolution strategy, the migration process could continue or stop.
+If the input record still fails to migrate after all this, it will be reported in the `MigrationProgress` JSON object, and, depending on the error resolution settings, the migration process could continue or stop.

 ## Cautions on Writing Migration Code